squaresLab/genprog-code/README.txt

 run the instrumented program on the test cases to generate positive and negative paths for localization.
-2) Repair then generates an initial population and computes the fitness of all variants by running it against all positive and negative test cases.
+2) Repair then generates an initial population and computes the fitness of all variants by running them against all positive and negative test cases.
 3) It then iterates until either the number of generations exceeds the specified/default limit or until a repair is found.
 4) If a repair is found, the source code for that variant will be printed to